Last Updated on March 10, 2021 by Julia Wilson

 - A honking cough is seen in cats with a collapsed trachea.

-- Chest x-ray which may determine the presence of asthma, pleural effusion (a collection of fluid inside the chest cavity around the lung) and heartworm disease.
+- Chest x-ray: To evaluate for asthma, pleural effusion (a collection of fluid inside the chest cavity around the lung) and heartworm disease.

 - Heartworm antibody and antigen tests.

-- Fecal analysis and/or flotation which may detect the presence of pulmonary parasites.
+- Fecal analysis and/or flotation: A test on a sample of feces to look for parasite eggs.
 Repeat fecal examinations (at least three) may be required due to the intermittent shedding of lung parasites.

-- Tracheal endoscopy to evaluate the trachea.
+- Tracheal endoscopy: A long, thin tube with a light and camera (endoscope) is used to evaluate the trachea.
 Biopsies and phlegm may be removed for testing.

-- Thoracic fluid analysis where pleural effusion is present.
+- Thoracic fluid analysis: A sample of fluid from the thorax is evaluated where pleural effusion is present.

 It is important to identify the cause of the coughing and treatment depends on the underlying cause but may include: